Top 10 Best Plants and Flowers for Growing in Pots

 Wave Petunia

-Petunia x Hybrida, Annual
+Petunia x hybrida, Annual

 As the name suggests, these petunias feature a wave of vibrant color.
 Growing just 5 to 7 inches tall but spreading 2 to 4 feet, Wave petunias can engulf a container and bloom from spring until frost.